leslylopez43/VenueDjango/README.md

 # Venue Ariel Reservation Management System
+# user Historie

+Welcome to [Ariel Venue]!

+This README file will guide you through the process of accessing,browse, reserve, navigating, and using our website to reserve bookings, check available options, make payments,and manage event venues, and receive invoices and confirmations by email.

-Welcome to the Venue Reservation Management System!
-This system allows customers to browse, reserve, and manage event venues, while venue managers can efficiently manage reservations and resources.
-Let's explore the detailed user stories and features of this system.
+while venue managers can efficiently manage reservations and resources.

+## Let's explore the detailed user stories and features of this system.

-### Website front page
+## Website front page
+1. Accessing the Website

+To access our website, follow these steps:

+Open your web browser (we recommend using the latest version of Chrome, Firefox, Safari, or Edge).
+In the address bar, type [Venue Ariel] and press Enter.
+You will land on our homepage.
+If you're a new user, you may need to create an account.
+Click on the "Sign Up" or "Register" button and follow the on-screen instructions to create your account.

 ![Ariel Logo](/media/products/frontwebsite.webp)
 ## Customer User Stories